UkoeHB/bevy_girk/bevy_girk_client_fw/README.md

 - `ClientRequestSender` collects requests to be sent to the game
 - `Res<ClientFwConfig>` provides miscellaneous information about the client
 - `State<ClientFwState>` tracks what state the client is in
-- `Res<InitializationProgressCache>` may be used to track the progress of initialization
+- `Res<InitProgressCache>` may be used to track the progress of initialization
 - `iyes_progress`: add `.track_progress().in_set(ClientFwLoadingSet)` to a system to track it during initialization

 See `USAGE.md` for more information.